The Missing Chevalier

 Probably, François’ items were sold and he never retrieved them.
 Afterward, he would have fared much better than the average person due to his status as a gentlemen and a chevalier.
 But he probably never achieved anywhere near the level of affluence that he was born into or dreamed of.
 A decade later, while spending some of his time in France and some in England, he reported difficulty in finding work near Liverpool.
 The only other indications of how François fared after this time are those that can be inferred.
 His children married well.
-His daughters were were either sent away to school, which would’ve been expensive, or they were married off extremely young.
-Only Emilie died at a young age, 33, after having been married.
+His daughters were were sent away to school, which would’ve been expensive.
 François was listed as a master professor in La Rochelle by 1846, but that could have been referring to his employment in England.
 He’s confirmed to have been a master professor in Leeds, at Mr. Hiley’s, Miss Atkinson’s, and Miss Smith’s schools in the 1840s, but it isn’t known if he found employment as easily while in France.
 The last bit of information that’s known about his state of affairs later in life is that his wife, Patience, left a will when she died.
-One of her brothers obtained 1,983 pounds, 1 schilling, and seven pence by proving her will.
+One of her brothers obtained 1,983 pounds, 1 schilling, and 7 pence by proving her will.
 That was a considerable sum in 1883, especially since Patience had been living off of the money via an annuity for 22 years after François died.
 One has to wonder how much was given to her children if her brother was able to secure so much.
 And it makes me rethink whether or not François lost everything when he was robbed.

 The Ridley Family